The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 As outlined in the variants section of this review, there are different versions of this toothbrush.

-I have and show in the images throughout the ‘Super Tooth’ option which has 2 varying designs.
+I have and show in the images throughout the ‘Spiderman’ variant, just be aware the sticker/colour differences exist.

 I and the team here at Electric Teeth will be the first to tell you that a manual toothbrush is perfectly adequate when used correctly, there are many advantages to going electric.

 The biggest appeals when going electric for kids are the extra movements in the brush head.
 Just a few seconds spent in use and the bristles are going to make many more passes over the teeth and gums than they would a manual brush.

 Any parent will likely know how 2 minutes of teeth brushing can seem like a lifetime for a young child.
 Therefore the extra effectiveness of the electric brush can pay dividends.

 Other benefits come as a result too.
 A timer and pacer, along with kids favorite characters are key to this brush and can make a big difference to the user and their ability to learn good habits and achieve healthy teeth and gums.
 More on all of these shortly.

 So, let’s get into all the detail about this toothbrush then.

 Starting with the outer box, it may come as no surprise that this is designed to capture the attention of you and your children.

 Bold colours and in most cases the presence of a popular character from well known movies, resonate well and perhaps, initially at least, make wanting to own a toothbrush more exciting.